oats-center/isoblue/CONTRIBUTING.md

 ## General Guidelines
 If you are looking to help us, please visit our [issue tracker](https://github.com/OATS-Group/isoblue-avena/issues).
-If you would like to suggest or discuss a feature/bug, please email our mailing list found here https://groups.google.com/forum/?oldui=1#!forum/isoblue.
+If you would like to suggest or discuss a feature/bug, please email our [mailing list](https://groups.google.com/g/isoblue).
 Please ensure you mention the 'Avena' version of ISOBlue.

 ## Release Branches and Versioning